ayush-kumar-1/lovelace/Natural Language Processing/Comments & Recommendations from Jamell.md

 - related works forces you to review the current literature in depth around the subject
 - it allows for better contextualization of our contribution to the literature

+### Modeling
+Our modeling needs work.
+In essence we cannot use traditional

 ### Embedding and Classification Methods are Too Detailed
 Understanding which details to include, and which ones to exclude is difficult, but it is dependent on the standards for the task that your are publishing.
-In the cyberbullying/nlp field we don't need to expand on everything we have
+In the cyberbullying/nlp field we don't need to expand on BOW, or TF-IDF, and we can keep our descriptions of neural models to a minimum.
+Jamell proposed that we take our sections 5 and 6, combine them and lay them out as so...

+5. Classification Methods
+	5.1 -  Feature Extraction
+		5.1.1 - BOW
+		5.1.2 - TF-IDF
+	5.2 - Baseline models
+		5.2.1 - SVM or LR
+		5.2.2 - XGBoost
+	5.3 - Deep Learning Methods
+		5.3.1 - BERT
+		5.3.2 - DistilBERT
+		5.3.3 - RoBERTa
+		5.3.4 - HateBERT
+		5.3.5 - XLNet